Komine Castle: Layout

 Komine Castle is located on a long and narrow hill extending 500 meters from east to west, located on a bend of the Abukuma River, which forms part of the natural defenses of the site.
-The Shirakawa area and the Abukuma River is the on the main route between the Kantō region and northern Japan, the Ōshū Kaidō, and control of this area was of great strategic importance.
+The Shirakawa area and the Abukuma River are on the main route between the Kantō region and northern Japan, the Ōshū Kaidō, and control of this area was of great strategic importance.
 The ancient Shirakawa Barrier was once located nearby.

 The inner bailey is at end of this hill separated into two layers of enclosures, protected by tall stone walls.
 At the northeastern corner, was a three-story yagura which substituted for a true tenshu.
 Along the north and west lines were huge earthen ramparts using portions of the original terrain.
 South of the inner bailey, protected by a wide water moat, was a secondary enclosure approximately 200 x 100 meters which contained the residence of the lord.
 There were a number of enclosures outside this core area, forming secondary fortifications.
-The east side of the castle was further protected by outer barrier.
+The east side of the castle was further protected by an outer barrier.